mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 #### Solution: 'infer'

-One way around these problems to put a simpler, less parameterized type on the api.
-Then we'll use 'infer' to magically pull out the types we need but didn't specify as paremeters.
+One way around these problems is to put a simpler, less parameterized type on the api.
+Then we'll use 'infer' to magically pull out the types we need but didn't specify as parameters.
 Here's an example:

 Create a type that hides the parameters from the external api: